Galyn26/Plug-and-Play/README.md

 To completely eliminate race conditions and file system conflicts, multiple MCP servers are never permitted to access or modify the same workspace asset concurrently.

-* The orchestration layer locks execution down to a strict linear step sequence.
+* The orchestration layer locks execution down to a strict linear sequence.
-* For instance, `02_Godot Structure MCP` exclusively owns the filesystem initialization; once finalized, its write-lock passes cleanly down the DAG to `04_Project Preset MCP` to configure parameters.
+* **Explicit Resource Handoff:** `03_Addon Package MCP` exclusively handles fetching and unpacking plugin assets into the `res://addons/` directory.
+It is explicitly banned from touching `project.godot`.
+Once completed, write permission is handed off to `04_Project Preset MCP`, which holds the exclusive lock required to modify the `[editor_plugins]` enablement block inside `project.godot`.

 ### 2. State-Based Checkpointing & Deterministic Rollbacks